 The Urban Cohort program is a program that is based on the main University of Alberta campus.
 The Urban Cohort is a Secondary Education degree program – students are able to choose a major and minor that best suits their interests and curricular knowledge.

 Whereas the community-based ATEP program (a link to the community-based elementary route) is an Elementary Education degree program, the ATEP Urban Cohort is a Secondary Education degree program.
 Students in the ATEP Urban Cohort attend the main University of Alberta campus.
 Currently, ATEP has a cohort of students completing their secondary education degree with a major in Social Studies and varied minors.
 There is an option to pursue other secondary majors and minors based on individual interests and completed course work.
 The Urban Cohort also differs from the community-based program as it is open for Aboriginal student applications only.

 The ATEP Urban Cohort in Secondary Education is a pilot project – with pilot completion earmarked for 2021.
-Therefore we are accepting applications for this urban cohort for the Fall Term 2018.

 The Urban cohort is a unique program within the larger Faculty of Education.
 This program is delivered and rooted within a Cree Indigenous world view – students are recognized for their individuality and encouraged, nurtured, and supported to succeed.
 In ATEP, students are supported holistically and are a part of a community that that mirrors family more that an institutional program.

 Students of the Urban Secondary Cohort will benefit from: